egberts/egberts.github.io-src/content/articles/vim-debugging.md

 out the offending line(s) (such as `set ft=sh` or `syntax off`, as I've found out).

 The reload command basically rereads the `vimrc` files (there's more than one) which in turn reloads all applicable `syntax/*` files as determined by its filetype (`.vim/ftdetect/bind-named.vim`).

-Note: You can see a total list of `vimrc` files that VIM checked upon during startup and read before displaying the content of your test-text file being edited.
+Note: You can see a total list of `vimrc` files that VIM checked upon during startup and read before displaying the content during edit session of your test-text file.
 I'll show you how make a list of all files that Vim editor
 opens:

 ```bash